 Despite these benefits, however, the Phase One LSOHC-funded project only restored approximately one-third of the lakeshore.
-The remaining shoreline is heavily hard-armored, with lawn reaching right up to the shoreline and lake reaching around behind failed stone walls.
-The potential is here to continue building on the Phase One work with a larger, 8,500 linear foot Phase Two project that would restore the remainder of the lakeshore.
-In addition to the re-grading, planting, and shore access points that were part of Phase One, the Phase Two project will also focus on the needs of several species of native turtles.
+MPRB is thankful to LSOHC for providing subsequent funds for a Phase Two project in 2023.
+That funding will also restore one-third of the lake's shoreline.
+This year's Phase Three request is for the final unfunded 4,500 feet of shoreline.
+The un-enhanced Nokomis shoreline is heavily hard-armored, with lawn reaching right up to the water's edge and the lake reaching around behind failed stone walls.
+In addition to the re-grading, planting, and shore access points that were part of Phase One, the Phase Two and Three projects will also focus on the needs of several species of native turtles.
 The project will incorporate protected sandy nesting areas that appeal to softshell species, and will include amenities for basking turtles, such as low rocks and dead snags in the water.